fogfish/gurl/README.md

 ---

-The library implements rough and naive Haskell's equivalent of do-notation, so called monadic binding form.
-This construction decorates http i/o pipeline(s) with "programmable commas", allowing to make http requests with few interesting property such as composition and laziness.
+A pure functional style to express communication behavior by hiding the networking complexity using combinators.
+This construction decorates http i/o pipeline(s) with "programmable commas", allowing to make http requests with few interesting properties such as composition and laziness.

 [User Guide](./doc/user-guide.md) |
 [Playground](https://play.golang.org/p/hPTgNhoJM2-) |